 As part of Make a Change, Olabud Doogethu will train local people, beginning with existing staff, then broadening to recruit new, program specific staff, in order to expand the program, and see local people delivering services and supports in their own communities.
 In building this local capacity, the aim is to be resourced to provide prevention and early intervention activities, delivered in a culturally appropriate manner, and take into consideration familial connections and sensitivities.

 Do you need to make a referral?

 Please note: referral acceptance and processing times are subject to capacity.

-The Shire of Halls Creek, through the Olabud Doogethu Project, has employed a team of Youth Engagement Night Officers to provide monitoring and safety for Halls Creek youth and community members during the late evening and early morning hours.
+The Youth Engagement Night Officers provide monitoring and safety for Halls Creek youth and community members during the late evening and early morning hours.

-Garnduwa, the Shire of Halls Creek and the Olabud Doogethu Project are entering into a Memorandum of Understanding [MOU] to ensure an ongoing commitment to youth recreation in Halls Creek through the continued service provision of a youth facility and providing local employment options to deliver regular sport and recreational activities in Halls Creek township.
+Garnduwa, the Shire of Halls Creek and Olabud Doogethu have a Memorandum of Understanding (MoU) to ensure an ongoing commitment to youth recreation in Halls Creek through service provision.